gregory-villmann/Auto365-Prisma/README.md

     * Run `openssl x509 -req -in ./certs/server.csr -signkey ./certs/server.key -out ./certs/server.crt`
 3. Then run `npx prisma generate`, to generate the prisma schema
 4. Then run `npm run build` to build the project
+5. Then visit https://localhost:3000 and accept that the "connection is not private"

 ## Development server

-Run `npm run start` to start the server at http://localhost:3000.
+Run `npm run start` to start the server at https://localhost:3000

 ## Documentation

-To see Swagger documentation visit http://localhost:3000/api-docs/
+To see Swagger documentation visit https://localhost:3000/api-docs/